A short summary

 We don't know if any weight classes are established.

-Women are allowed to participate in Khmer traditional wrestling competitions as well.
+We don't know whether it is allowed for women to participate in Khmer traditional wrestling competitions.

 Although predominantly a male sport today, Khmer wrestling was once practiced by both sexes as female wrestlers are also displayed on the Banteay Srei temple.
 (Wikipedia)